bensu1013/swift-tableViewFinal-lab-ios-0916/README.md

 1. First, add a constant `String` called `factCellIdentifier`.
 This is the reuse identifier for the cells managed by this table view controller, so it will be used to dequeue a reusable cell for this table.
 Assign to this variable the string "FactCell".
 2. Create a property `planet` of type `Planet!`.
 This will store the planet whose facts are displayed in this table.
 3. Override `viewDidLoad()` to change the `title` of the table view to the name of the planet stored in the `planet` property.
 This title will be displayed in the nav bar.
 Don't forget to call `super.viewDidLoad()`, too!
-4. Override `numberOfSectionsInTableView(_:)` to return the number of sections in this table view (just one).
+4. Override `numberOfSections(in:)` to return the number of sections in this table view (just one).
 5. Override `tableView(_:numberOfRowsInSection:)` to return the number of rows in the table.
 This is equal to the number of facts you have for the planet being displayed in this view.
 Remember, the planet is stored in the `planet` property, and `Planet`s have a `facts` array that stores all their facts.

-We'll save the implementation of the final table view controller method, `tableView(_:cellForRowAtIndexPath:)` for later, after we've completed the implementation of `FactTableViewCell`, which requires some work in Interface Builder.
+We'll save the implementation of the final table view controller method, `tableView(_:cellForRowAt:)` for later, after we've completed the implementation of `FactTableViewCell`, which requires some work in Interface Builder.

 ### `PlanetTableViewController`